-Deborah Annetts, campaign coordinator for the Bacc for the Future campaign, said the decline of entries to creative subjects was a “clear indication that the EBacc is already having an impact”.
+Deborah Annetts, campaign coordinator for the Bacc for the Future campaign, said the decline of entries to creative subjects was:

-“If this pattern continues, we will start to see the effects in our creative industries as the route to progression inevitably narrows.
-We simply cannot afford for this to happen,” she added.
+“a clear indication that the EBacc is already having an impact, if this pattern continues, we will start to see the effects in our creative industries as the route to progression inevitably narrows.
+We simply cannot afford for this to happen,”

 Broken down by country, while England reported the largest decrease in students taking the performing arts A level, down from 2,468 to 2,036, the number of people taking exams in the subject in Northern Ireland grew, from 87 to 120, as it did in Wales, which was up from 18 to 23.